 - Remove dust by using a soft nozzle for your vacuum cleaner.
 Then wipe the leather with a lightly damp cloth.
-When cleaning raw leather, use a dry cloth.
+When cleaning natural leather, use a dry cloth

-- Mix soap flakes (for cleaning furniture) with lukewarm water (½ dl soap flakes for 1 liter of water)
+- Mix soap flakes (for furniture) with lukewarm water (½ dl soap flakes for 1 liter of water)

 - Stir the soap flakes in thoroughly to eliminate all clumps

-- Wash the leather with the solution, using a soft, damp cloth.
-When cleaning raw leather, avoid using too much water; just use the foam.
+- Wash the leather with the mixture, using a soft cloth.
+When cleaning natural leather, avoid using too much water - use the foam

-- Afterwards, dry the leather with a soft tea towel.
+- Apply the leather grease with a soft cloth or with your hands

-- Allow it to be absorbed for a few hours (8-12 hours, if possible)
+- Allow it to be absorbed in room temperature for a few hours (+4 hours if possible)

-- Remove excess leather conditioner with a clean, soft cloth
+- Remove excess leather grease with a clean, soft cloth

-It's a good idea to vacuum your leather furniture weekly with a vacuum attachment that has a soft tip.
+- It is a good idea to vacuum your leather furniture weekly with a soft nozzle